loic-sharma/remote_hot_reload/README.md

 RFW's configuration language is harder to learn and write than Dart.

-This prototype examines if Dart could be used to configure RFW.
+This prototype examines if Dart can be used to configure RFW.

 ### RFW text